Terminal Coalgebras in Countably Many Steps: Preliminaries

 \section{Preliminaries}

-We review a few preliminary points.
 We assume that readers are familiar with basic notions of category theory as well as algebras and coalgebras for an endofunctor.
+In \Cref{S:finitary}, we assume familiarity with locally finitely presentable categories.
 We denote by $\Set$ the category of sets and functions, $\Top$ is the category of topological spaces and continuous functions, and $\Met$ is the category of \emph{(extended) metric spaces} (so we might have $d(x,y) = \infty$) and non-expanding maps: the functions $f\colon X \to Y$ where $d(f(x),f(x')) \leq d(x,x')$ holds for every pair $x, x' \in X$.
-Note that this class of morphisms is smaller than the class of continuous functions between metric spaces. \begin{rem} Consider an $\omega^\opp$-chain
+Note that this class of morphisms is smaller than the class of continuous functions between metric spaces.
+Finally, $\KVec$ is the category of vector spaces over a fixed but arbitrary field $K$, using linear maps as morphisms.

+We write $S\monoto X$ for monomorphisms and $X \epito E$ for strong epimorphisms.
+Given an endofunctor~$F$, we write $\nu F$ for its terminal coalgebra, if it exists.